-Why passive liveness detection is the better anti-spoofing solution
+Why passive liveness detection is the better solution

 - It is much faster than active liveness detection

-Passive liveness detection technology runs in the background sometimes without users even realizing that it is occurring, so-called “security through obscurity”.
-It detects features of presentation attacks such as edges, texture and depth to clearly distinguish a live person’s face from an inanimate or spoofed face.
-It also cannot easily be tricked by animation software that mimics facial expressions, such as smiling or frowning.
-It can also deal with so-called presentation attacks such as deepfakes, 3D masks, dolls and so on.
+Other than active liveness detection, passive liveness detection detects features of presentation attacks such as edges, texture, and depth to clearly distinguish the face of a living person from a lifeless or fake face.
+That is said, the detection is not easily fooled by animation software that mimics facial expressions such as smiling or frowning.
+It can also handle so-called presentation attacks such as deep fakes, 3D masks, puppets and so on.

-The benefits of passive liveness detection are clear:
+As summary, the benefits of passive liveness detection are

 - Increased protection from fraudsters and spoofing attacks

 - Better user experience and convenience